x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/plan-to-coexist-with-third-party-messaging-and-aad-ds.md

 ### Moving messaging-related data

-As previously noted, the majority of messaging migration tools that are included with Office 365 are designed to work with Exchange Server.
-However, Office 365 also includes the [IMAP migration tool](https://go.microsoft.com/fwlink/p/?linkid=242041) for generic email data migration.
+As previously stated, the majority of messaging migration tools that are included with Microsoft 365 are designed to work with Exchange Server.
+However, Microsoft 365 also includes the [IMAP migration tool](migrating-imap-mailboxes/imap-migration-in-the-admin-center.md) for generic email data migration.

-For organizations that use Outlook as a mail client, the [PST Capture tool](https://go.microsoft.com/fwlink/p/?linkid=246929) may also be used to migrate messaging data to the cloud.
+For organizations that use Outlook as an email client, you can also use the [PST Capture tool](https://go.microsoft.com/fwlink/p/?linkid=246929) to migrate messaging data to the cloud.

-For other messaging migration solutions, you may need to work with a third-party solution provider.
+For other messaging migration solutions, you might need to work with a third-party solution provider.

 Here are some third-party migration tools and partners that can assist with Exchange migrations from third-party platforms:

-- [**Binary Tree**](https://binarytree.com/) Provider of cross-platform messaging migration and coexistence software, with products that provide for the analysis of and the coexistence and migration between on-premises and online enterprise messaging and collaboration environments based on IBM Lotus Notes and Domino and Microsoft Exchange and Microsoft SharePoint.
+- **[Binary Tree](https://binarytree.com/)**: Provider of cross-platform messaging migration and coexistence software, with products that provide for the analysis of and the coexistence and migration between on-premises and online enterprise messaging and collaboration environments based on IBM Lotus Notes and Domino and Microsoft Exchange and Microsoft SharePoint.

-- [**BitTitan**](https://www.bittitan.com/) Provider of migration solutions to Exchange Online.
+- **[BitTitan](https://www.bittitan.com/)**: Provider of migration solutions to Exchange Online.

-- [**Dell**](https://software.dell.com/platforms/office-365/) Provider of on-premises and hosted migration and coexistence software, including pre-migration analysis and complete user and application coexistence.
-Full-featured migrations from on-premises Microsoft Exchange, IBM Domino, Novell GroupWise, Zimbra and other environments to Microsoft Office 365, Exchange Online, and SharePoint Online.
+- **[Quest](https://www.quest.com/)**: Provider of on-premises and hosted migration and coexistence software, including pre-migration analysis and complete user and application coexistence.
+Full-featured migrations from on-premises Microsoft Exchange, IBM Domino, Novell GroupWise, Zimbra and other environments to Microsoft Microsoft 365, Exchange Online, and SharePoint Online.

-- [**Metalogix**](https://www.metalogix.com/) Provider of migration solutions to Exchange Online and SharePoint Online.

-- [**Transvault**](http://www.transvault.com/) Provider of migration solutions to Exchange Online.
+- **[Transvault](http://www.transvault.com/)**: Provider of migration solutions to Exchange Online.

 ### Converting cloud users to mailbox-enabled users

-If you've already deployed a cross-premises mail routing environment as described in this document, the users that you have created in the cloud with directory synchronization are mail-enabled users.
+If you've already deployed a cross-premises mail routing environment as described in this topic, the users that you've created in the cloud with directory synchronization are mail-enabled users.

-To provision mailboxes for these users, license them for Exchange Online in the Office 365 admin console.
-For more information, see [Activate synced users](https://msdn.microsoft.com/en-us/library/azure/hh967617.aspx).
+To provision mailboxes for these users, license them for Exchange Online in the Microsoft 365 admin console.
+For more information, see [Sync with existing users in Azure AD](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-existing-tenant#sync-with-existing-users-in-azure-ad)